-Montreal is internationally renowned for its vibrant arts and culture scene, making the city – the second largest in Canada – a vital and prominent host to world-class theatre.
-The local theatre scene is primarily divided by French and English language companies, some of which venture operate in bilingual territory, and is distinguished for being at the confluence of these two unique communities.
+Montreal is internationally renowned for its vibrant artistic and cultural scene, making the city – the second largest in Canada – a vital and prominent host to world-class theatre.
+The local stage arts scene is primarily divided by French and English language companies (some of which operate in bilingual territory), and is distinguished for being at the confluence of these two unique communities.

-Under the umbrella of English theatre companies in the metropolitan Montreal area are subsidized and independent professional production companies, presenters, receiving houses, community/amateur troupes, professional training institutions, and school campus-based/student-run groups.
+Under the umbrella of English theatre companies in the metropolitan Montreal area are subsidized and independent professional production companies, presenters, receiving houses, community troupes, professional training institutions, and campus-based/student organizations.
 From intimate dramas to musical spectacles and revivals of classics to contemporary creations, different scales and genres of works comprise the city’s mosaic of seasonal offerings.

 Learn more about “who’s who” and “what’s what” in our introductory guide below:

 The two flagship regional theatre companies in anglo Montreal are the Centaur Theatre Company and the Segal Centre for Performing Arts, both of which produce and house comprehensive artistic seasons at their respective facilities.
 With fully equipped performance spaces and reception areas, the Centaur and the Segal often serve as hosts to other major independent stage productions and cultural events in town.